-Women Representatives In Nevada Could Soon Outnumber Men For The First Time Ever
+Women Lawmakers Could Soon Outnumber Men For The First Time Ever In These 9 States

 There's no doubt that more women are acting on their political ambitions than ever before in the wake of Donald Trump's election and the #MeToo movement, and that phenomenon could have a significant effect in the coming elections.
 At the state level, for example, Nevada could have a majority female legislature, potentially making it the first state to cross that line.

 According to an analysis from the Reno Gazette Journal, there are enough women running in both the Assembly and the Senate for the statehouse to have a majority of female legislators after the midterms.
 It's by no means a forgone conclusion, the Gazette Journal wrote; several of the women will be running against incumbent representatives in true battleground districts.
 Still, it's a possibility — and the New York Times reported that it's not only Nevada where that could happen.